 If you stumbled upon this page looking for information on recording and editing church sermons, you may also be interested in:

-If you would like to see the workflow of transferring files into Audacity, doing basic editing, and preparing your files for upload, check out my post “Sharing Sermon Audio, Part 2.”
+Additional Info: For a step-by-step guide on transferring files into Audacity, basic editing, and preparing your files for upload, refer to my post “Sharing Sermon Audio, Part 2.”

 Cost: $19/month or $239/year

 Reaper is another versatile option that provides a wide range of recording and editing features.
 It’s known for its customization options and is suitable for both beginners and professionals.

 Cost: $60 for a discounted license; $225 for a commercial license

 WavePad offers a straightforward interface and a variety of editing tools, making it another good option for sermon recording and editing.